aganesan94/rke2/README.md

 ### Exercise

-* Install a simple nginx application using the following and analyze the storage, the pods, deployments etc. If you have any questions refer to the 12th minute of the video https://www.youtube.com/watch?v=oM-6sd4KSmA
+* Install a simple nginx application using the following and analyze the storage, the pods, deployments etc. Refer to the 12th minute of the video https://www.youtube.com/watch?v=oM-6sd4KSmA

 *
 ```shell